dhellmann/pymotw-3/source/about.rst

 Tools
 =====

-The source text for PyMOTW is reStructuredText_ and the HTML and PDF output are created using Sphinx_.
+The source text for PyMOTW is reStructuredText_ and the HTML output is created using Sphinx_.

 .. _reStructuredText: http://docutils.sourceforge.net/